asciimo/trilogy/oop.md

 one implementation of an OOP interface.

 We will often refer to Object Oriented Programming as "OOP," for brevity.
-But you may want to says "Object Oriented Programming" to avoid confusion.
+But you may want to say "Object Oriented Programming" to avoid confusion.

-### Teach to the students
+### Teach to the students (15-20 minutes)
 Object Oriented Programming (OOP) is a concept in software development that allows programmers to model real world objects.
 This paradigm is powerful because it allows humans to more easily manage complex software by leaning